Graph Homomorphisms and Universal Algebra: Absorption

 Then \begin{itemize} \item $S_D \leq \fB^2$ by the idempotence of $\fB$, \item $S_\emptyset = R^{-1} \circ R = B^2$ by assumption, and \item $S_B = \emptyset$ because the left centre of $R$ is empty. \end{itemize} Let $D$ be maximal such that $S_D = B^2$, and let $E \subseteq B$ and $b \in B$ be a set such that $E \setminus D = \{b\}$.
 See Figure~\ref{fig:absorption}.
 Let $C$ be the left centre of $S_E$. \begin{itemize} \item $C$ contains $b$ and hence is non-empty: indeed, for any $y \in B$ there exists $a \in A$ witnessing that $(b,y) \in S_D = B^2$, i.e., $R(a,b)$, $R(a,y)$, and $R(a,d)$ for every $d \in D$.
 Hence, $(b,y) \in S_E$ and $b \in C$. \item $S_E \leq \fB^2$ is subdirect: since $C$ is non-empty, for every $y \in B$ there is $c \in C$ such that $(y,c) \in S_E$ and $(c,y) \in S_E$. \item $C$ is a proper subset of $B$.
 Otherwise, the centrality of $C$ would imply that $S_E = B^2$, contrary to the choice of $D$ and $E$. \end{itemize} Therefore, $R' := S_E$ meets the requirements. \end{proof}

-\begin{proposition} Let $\fA,\fB$ be finite idempotent algebras with the same signature and let $R \leq \fA \times \fB$ be subdirect and linked such that $R \neq A \times B$.
+\begin{proposition} Let $\fA$ and $\fB$ be finite idempotent algebras with the same signature and let $R \leq \fA \times \fB$ be subdirect and linked such that $R \neq A \times B$.
 Then at least one of the following cases applies. \begin{itemize} \item $R$ has a non-empty left centre. \item there exists a subdirect $R' \leq \fB^2$ whose left centre is a proper subuniverse of $\fB$. \end{itemize} \end{proposition} \begin{proof} Suppose that the left centre $C$ of $R$ is empty.
 If $R^{-1} \circ R = B^2$ then the statement follows from Proposition~\ref{prop:linked-gives-left-centre}.
 Otherwise, $R^{-1} \circ R \leq \fB^2$ is subdirect, proper, and linked (Exercise~\ref{exe:linked}), so we may replace $\fA$ by $\fB$ and $R$ by $R^{-1} \circ R$.
 Since $R$ is linked and subdirect, we have that $(R^{-1} \circ R)^n = B^2$ for some $n \in {\mathbb N}$.
 Hence, if we repeat the argument, we eventually find a proper, subdirect, and linked subuniverse $R$ of $\fB^2$ such that $R^{-1} \circ R = B^2$.
 If the left centre of $R$ is non-empty it is a proper subalgebra of $\fB$ and we are done.
 Otherwise, the statement again follows from Proposition~\ref{prop:linked-gives-left-centre}. \end{proof}

-\begin{theorem}[Absorption theorem~\cite{cyclic}] Let $\fA,\fB$ be finite idempotent algebras such that $\fB$ is Taylor.
+\begin{theorem}[Absorption theorem~\cite{cyclic}] Let $\fA$ and $\fB$ be finite idempotent algebras with the same signature such that $\fB$ is Taylor.
 Then for every linked and subdirect $R \leq \fA \times \fB$ one of the following is true: \begin{enumerate} \item $R = A \times B$; \item $\fA$ has a proper absorbing subuniverse. \item $\fB$ has a proper absorbing subuniverse. \end{enumerate} \end{theorem} \begin{proof} Suppose that $R \neq A \times B$ because otherwise item 1 of the theorem holds and we are done.
 Let $C$ be the left centre of $R$.
 Note that $C \neq A$ because $R \neq A \times B$.

 Suppose also that $\fB$ is absorption-free, because otherwise item~3 of the theorem holds.
 Corollary~\ref{cor:2-abs-centre} then implies that $C \abs \fA$.
 If $C$ is non-empty, then we have found a proper absorbing subuniverse of $\fA$ and item 2 of the theorem holds.
 Otherwise, Proposition~\ref{prop:new-absorption} implies that there exists a subdirect $R' \leq \fB^2$ whose left centre is a proper subuniverse of $\fB$.
 In this case, $\fB$ has a proper absorbing subuniverse by Corollary~\ref{cor:2-abs-centre}, in contradiction to the assumption above. \end{proof}